RaviTriv/distributed-in-memory-storage/README.md

 ## Multithreaded server

 A thread pool is utilized to handle multiple connections simultaneously.
-Every time a connection request is made from a client it is added to the a work queue.
+Every time a connection request is made from a client it is added to the connection work queue.
 Each thread deques a connection request and services it till the connection no longer exists and then moves onto to the next request in the queue.

 ![Multithreaded Server Diagram](/images/multiThreadedServer.png)